ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ### `approve()`

-`approve()` defines the amount of tokens that a token `owner` has allowed a specific `spender` to move on their behalf using `transferFrom()`.
+`approve()` defines the number of tokens that a token `owner` has allowed a specific `spender` to move on their behalf using `transferFrom()`.
 This means `approve()` updates the value of `allowances` for a specific `address`.
-There is a public wrapper that can be called externally, and a private function that does that actual approval.
+There is a public wrapper that can be called externally and a private function that does that actual approval.
 The wrapper returns a `bool` indicating a successful approval.

 ```fe
 pub fn approve(mut self, mut ctx: Context, spender: address, value: u256) -> bool {